 The Department of Chemistry and Biochemistry at the University of Mississippi offers programs leading to the B.S.
 (Bachelor of Science) degree in chemistry, the B.S. degree in forensic chemistry, the B.A.
 (Bachelor of Arts) degree in biochemistry, and the B.A. degree in chemistry.
 The American Chemical Society certifies the B.S. degree in chemistry.
 The B.S. degree in forensic chemistry is one of five undergraduate chemistry degree programs in the U.S. that is accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).
 The B.A. degree in biochemistry closely follows the curriculum recommended by the American Society for Biochemistry and Molecular Biology.

 Honors sections and recitations allow students who are members of the McDonnell-Barksdale Honors College to meet some of their Honors requirements with chemistry courses.
-Many Honors College students conduct research with Chemistry and Biochemistry Department faculty to fulfill their research project requirements.
-Outreach opportunities through the University of Mississippi chapter of the Student Affiliates of the American Chemical Society can be used to fulfill the public service requirement.
+Many Honors College students conduct research with Chemistry and Biochemistry Department faculty to fulfill their research project requirements and research is required of all B.S. graduates.
+Click here for more information on undergraduate research.
+Outreach opportunities through the University of Mississippi chapter of the Student Affiliates of the American Chemical Society can also be used to fulfill the public service requirement for the Honors College.

 The University of Mississippi Student Affiliates of the American Chemical Society provides a forum for the exchange of ideas among students in the chemical sciences, and encourage and assist students who are considering careers in the chemical sciences.
 All students enrolled in, or considering enrollment in, degree programs offered by the Department of Chemistry and Biochemistry, the Department of Chemical Engineering, or the School of Pharmacy are eligible and encouraged to join.